 "I think the numbers are powerful enough in themselves," one supporter said.
 "So, if you look at it and think something is wrong about it, it makes you wonder about you."

 "I believe in the Christian way and that's to embrace everybody," said Oliver Reitzell, who opposes the billboard's message.
 "Kind of the hate message behind it.
 I'm not for that."

 The North Carolina Pastors Network said it has no plans to take the billboard down.

-Read more from WSOC here. null
+Read more from WSOC here.

 Religious group's controversial billboard along I-40 sparks debate

 More TOP STORIES News